Amy Klaber

 Winter Garden, FL 34787

-Throughout her career, Amy has specialized in school turnaround leadership, instructional coaching, curriculum development, and aligning people with their passions.
-In 2011, she was selected by the state of Florida for the Florida Turnaround Leaders program, preparing her to lead schools in need of transformation.
-In 2013, Amy successfully led the first state takeover school in Orange County, returning it to state compliance within a year.
-Her approach emphasizes matching students, staff, and community members with roles where they can thrive, believing that engagement and passion drive excellence.
+Throughout her career, Amy has been recognized for her expertise in school transformation, instructional leadership, and developing strong professional cultures.
+In 2011, she was selected by the State of Florida for the Florida Turnaround Leaders Program, preparing her to lead schools in need of rapid improvement.
+In 2013, she successfully led a state takeover school back to state compliance within one year.

 • Master's Degree in Educational Leadership